ckkhot/ckkhot/README.md

 <p align="center">
 Hi there — I’m CK 👋

-With 5+ years in strategy and operations, I found my way into the analytics rabbit hole — from the west coast of India to the west-most coast of the world.
+After 5+ years in digital marketing strategy and operations, I found my way into the analytics rabbit hole — from the west coast of India to the west-most coast of the world.

 Along the way, I’ve delivered global product launches, led marketing campaigns, built AI-first MVPs, and engineered machine learning models.
-From campaign execution to product roadmaps, I’ve loved doing everything, everywhere — just not all at once.
+From campaign execution to product roadmaps, and from learning code to building recommendation systems.
+I’ve loved doing everything, everywhere — just not all at once.

-I thrive at the intersection of **product, strategy, analytics, and AI**, and I’m currently seeking my next adventure in the heart of Silicon Valley.
+I thrive at the intersection of **marketing, product, and analytics**, and I’m currently seeking my next adventure in the heart of Silicon Valley.

 "The goal isn't to live forever, it is to create something that will."